 - Great build report of a DIY UC4H SLCAN adapter and GSP/mag node by rcgroups user ThonTillman, here.

 - Build report of a DIY ESC/actuator node by rcgroups user mike_kelly, here and posts before.

-- DIY builds: Note that the schemes for the DIY builds shown in the above are for the suggested CAN transceiver module.
-They may, and mostly likely, will be different for other CAN transceiver modules, see e.g. here and here and here.
+- DIY builds: Note that the connection schemes for the DIY builds shown in the above are for the suggested CAN transceiver module.
+They may be, and mostly likely will be, different for other CAN transceiver modules, see e.g. here and here and here.